64kramsystem/personal_notes/topics/linux_systemd.md

 - "lingering" must be enabled (`loginctl enable-linger`, or manually create `/var/lib/systemd/linger/$USER`), otherwise, on user logoff, the services are terminated
 - user units require lingering enabled in order to start at boot
+- it's best to configure a unit as user unit, rather than setting `User`/`Group`, since this caused odd behaviors in some cases

+In order to manage a user unit via root user, add the option `--machine=$user@`, e.g. `sudo systemctl restart --user --machine=myuser@ myservice`, otherwise, it won't work on non-login shells.

 ## journalctl